Personal income tax (PIT)

-The Polish Deal introduced new tax reliefs to stimulate the innovativeness of entrepreneurs, and modified the existing ones for research and development (R&D) activities, in particular:
+The Polish Deal introduced new tax reliefs to stimulate the innovativeness of entrepreneurs, as well as modified the existing ones for research and development (R&D) activities, including the following:

-- new robotization tax relief granting additional deduction of 50% of costs incurred on purchase of industrial robot,
+- New robotisation tax relief granting additional deduction of 50% of costs incurred on purchase of industrial robot.

-- new tax relief for expansion with additional deduction of up to PLN 1,000,000 incurred on increasing revenues of sale of goods,
+- New tax relief for expansion with additional deduction of up to PLN 1 million incurred on increasing revenues of sale of goods.

 According to the Polish Deal, as of 2022, the owners or co-owners of properties listed in the Register of Cultural Property are allowed to deduct from their income a portion of the expenses incurred for the renovation and purchase of the historic property.

 In the case of expenses for purchase of a historic property, the amount of tax relief is calculated by multiplying the usable area of the historic building by PLN 500 (up to the limit of PLN 500,000).
 Additionally, the taxpayer may deduct 50% of the renovation costs (with no limit).